thnikk/Documentation/remap.rst

 Mac and Linux
 *************

-The procedure for Mac and Linux is the same since we'll be using the screen command on both.
-As we do on windows, you'll first need to find the com port the keypad is using.
-You can do so by entering this into the terminal:
+We'll be using the screen command on both Mac and Linux.
+As we do on windows, you'll first need to find the port the keypad is using.

+**On Linux, can do so by entering this into the terminal:**

 :code:`dmesg | grep tty`

+**On Mac, enter this:**

+:code:`ls -l /dev/cu.*`

 If you just plugged the keypad in, it should be the last thing listed.
-In my case it's using /dev/ttyACM0.
+In my case it's using ``/dev/ttyACM0``.
 Now we can start serial communications using screen.
+On Mac the keypad might show up, confusingly, with a USB modem name like ``/dev/cu.usbmodemHIDPC1``.

+Next, take that name (e.g. ``/dev/ttyACM0`` or ``/dev/cu.usbmodemHIDPC1``) and run screen:

 :code:`screen /dev/ttyACM0 9600`

 That's it!

 Universal
 *********